arjun-1/BEASTvntr/README.md

 To install BEASTvntr manually, download the [latest release](https://github.com/arjun-1/BEASTvntr/releases/download/v0.0.2/BEASTvntr.addon.v0.0.2.zip) and extract the contents into its own folder in `~/.beast/2.4/`.
 ## Building from Source

-These instructions will get you a copy of the BEASTvntr project up and running on for development and testing purposes.
+These instructions will get you a copy of the BEASTvntr project up and running for development and testing purposes.

 ### Prerequisities